MichaelBurge/michaelburge.github.io/_posts/2017-08-19-writing-a-formally-verified-porn-browser-in-coq.markdown

 author: Michael Burge
 title: "Writing a Formally-Verified Porn Browser in Coq and Haskell"
 started_date: 2017-08-19 05:19:00
-date: 2017-08-19 05:19:00
+date: 2017-08-25 18:35:00
 tags:
   - coq
   - haskell
+  - javascript
 ---

-It's not common to use formal verification in most software development.
-Most developers are unfamiliar with the tools and techniques, or assume they're only for specialized use.
+It's uncommon to use formal verification when developing software.
+Most people are unfamiliar with the tools and techniques, or assume they're only for specialized use.

 This article will show how to write a simple image browser with:
 * Core data structures and operations formally verified using the Coq theorem prover.
 * A Haskell web server that handles HTTP requests
 * An HTML/CSS/Javascript frontend

-Why this choice of topic?
-Two reasons:

-* 1. It's closer to what most developers are actually working on, compared to e.g. yet another compiler
-* 2. Someone referred to one of my other articles as "mental masturbation"

 ## Definitions

 We're going to make an image browser.
 It's an unspoken truth that most large image databases people have are actually porn collections, so we'll be honest with ourselves and call it a porn browser.

-We'll have Coq-verified data structures and operations, which some Haskell will use later on to generate HTML.
+We'll have Coq-verified data structures and operations, which some Haskell will use later on to respond to HTTP requests.
 Specifically, we need the ability to:

 * Add new images to the database
 * Get a sorted list of images by date added, or category